 You are a solo traveler or unwillingly forced to do solo because of the WhatsApp group that had canceled all your plans?
 Then, no need to worry as I will guide you to make your solo trip to Goa Awesome and solo worthy.

 Every solo traveler was once a group traveler who would have either been forced to travel alone or generally does according to his/her interests.

 But no worries, whosoever Goa is On,

-To make a month or even a few days worth remembering & that too solo in goa then you need to follow your heart.
+To make a month or even a few days worth remembering & that too a solo trip to Goa.
+Then, you need to follow your heart.
 Yes, that Dhak – Dhak heartbeat telling you to leave.

 I had mentioned below the four pillars of travel, everything revolves around these points if you had noticed closely.